ryan-tobin/CIS1051-Final/preposal.md

 ## What idea(s) do you have for your final project?

-1. Multi-page webpage
+1. Multi-page website
-2. Basic Two Level Video Game
+2. Quiz Game App
 3. Chatbot

 ## If you plan to collaborate with one or two classmates, what are their names?